 -

-Extending operational life and increasing resale value
+Extending the vessel’s lifecycle and resale value

-1. Vessel Size and Complexity
+1. Vessel Size & System Complexity

 ---|---|